-Air New Zealand hanging tough on refunding tickets in spite of growing brand damage-
+Air New Zealand hanging tough on refunding tickets in spite of growing brand damage

-Air New Zealand is hanging tough on refunds in the face of renewed pressure from Consumer NZ which says the airline will suffer lasting brand damage.
+Air New Zealand is hanging tough on refunds in the face of renewed pressure from Consumer NZ, which says the airline will suffer lasting brand damage.

-The customer rights organisation says that even those with non-refundable tickets were now prevented from travelling many places for when they had booked through no fault of their own and the airline was better placed to wear the financial loss and refund them.
+The customer rights organisation says that even those with non-refundable tickets were now prevented from travelling many places, for when they had booked through no fault of their own and the airline was better placed to wear the financial loss and refund them.

 But Air New Zealand is today on the front foot over its policy on non-refundable flights, often less expensive Grabaseat fares; it is not legally obliged to pay back cash.